readwanmd/CreativeAgency-Client/README.md

 ## Features
 This is a responsive online service selling
 SPA.
-It’s developed by using React, MongoDB, Firebase, JS, ES6, React, React-Router, Html, CSS and reactBootstrap.
+It’s developed by using React, React-Router, Html, CSS, reactBootstrap and Firebase.

 #### Client